- 26 Cyber Security Statistics, Facts & Trends

 10. How Often Do Ransomware Attacks Occur?

-There has been a precipitous rise in ransomware attacks since January 1, 2016.
+There has been a precipitous rise in ransomware attacks since January 1, 2016, precipitated by the use of Ransomware as a Service (RaaS).
 Over 4,000 ransomware attacks per day have been documented since then, which is a 300% increase from the average 1,000 attacks per day recorded in 2015.9

 11. How Many SMBs Have Been Targeted With Ransomware?